It’s soon going to be “game on” here in New England for trout.

 - Vermont (here)

-Moreover, don’t forget to review our River Guides (a full list here) where we suggest spots to get you going.
-At that prior link, we also have fly recommendations classified by river and type of fly.
+Also, don’t forget our River Guides (a full list here).
+There, we have fly recommendations classified by river and type of fly.

-We have profiled some of the more heavily-stocked waters: the Swift (Y-Pool, Hatchery Pipe, Bondsville and its east branch), Westfield, Millers, Farmington, Willimantic, Squannacook, Quinapoxet, Souhegan, and the Upper Connecticut’s “Trophy Stretch.”
+And, we profile some of the more heavily-stocked waters: the Swift (Y-Pool, Hatchery Pipe “Toilet Bowl,” Bondsville, and its east branch), Westfield, Millers, Farmington, Willimantic, Squannacook, Quinapoxet, Souhegan, and the Upper Connecticut’s “Trophy Stretch.”